Nissan Xterra years to avoid — most common problems

 Being the last vehicle of Xterra’s first generation, it is surprising that it would be less reliable than the first five.
 It does not have many complaints, but its major problem is severe and costly to repair.

 The 2004 Xterra was notorious for having radiator leaks that branch out to affect the transmission system negatively.
 The cost of repairing this issue towers above $4,000, which is a significant deterrent for any driver, especially one looking to buy an Xterra off the used market.
-Furthermore, the safety ratings on the 2004 Xterra leave much to be desired, and it is pretty low and suggests inadequate protection in a crash.
+Furthermore, the safety ratings on the 2004 Xterra leave much to be desired, and it is pretty low and suggest inadequate protection in a crash.

 Second-generation Xterra (2005-2008 model years)